mkplayer-sdk/releases/web.md

 ## 1.44.14 - 2021.07.02
 - **Change log:**
+    -  Added getSeekableRange API for letting user seek with in the seekable range
-    -  Improve the playback metrics to show the seek start, seek end and seek duration
+    -  Added seek start, seek end and seek duration in playback metrics of the Ref App
-    -  Expose an API letting user know where the seekable range is
-        -  User should be allowed to Seek with in the seekable range.
-        -  User should get the message “Seek/skip not allowed beyond seekable range!”, when user try to seek beyond the seekable range.
-    -  WMC SDK to expose Forward/Backward buffer duration API
+    -  Updated documentation with usage details of Forward/Backward Buffer Duration APIs

 ## 1.42.13 - 2021.06.18
 - **Change log:**